hamidgasmi/training.computerscience.cloud.aws/README.md

 		- If there is no match, the request is implicitly denied
 - Types:
 	- Default SG in a default VPC:
-		- It is created at the same time as a VPC
+		- It's created at the same time as a VPC
 		- It allows all inbound and outbound traffic (open to the word)
 	- Default SG in a custom VPC:
-		- It is created at the same time as a VPC
+		- It's created at the same time as a VPC
 		- It allows all inbound traffic from the same SG
 		- It allows all outbound traffic
 	- Custom SG:
-		- It is created by users in a default or custom VPC
+		- It's created by users in a default or custom VPC
 		- It implicitly denies all inbound traffic: there isn't any inbound rule
 		- It allows all outbound traffic
 - Associations: